Why should someone see a Naturopathic Doctor?

 3. You want to treat the root cause of an illness, not just manage the symptoms.

 -Conventional medications are meant to counteract and cover up the symptoms instead of focusing on healing the body.
-This is why you need to take blood pressure medication for life. the medication doesnt fix the problem, it just lowers it for a little while till the effects where off.
+This is why you need to take blood pressure medication for life.
+The medication doesn't fix the problem, it just lowers it for a little while until the effects wear off.
 Naturopathic medicine looks to SUPPORT the body and PREVENT these conditions, so you don't need to stay on medication for life.
+Our goal is for you to not end up on 20 different supplements as is common in functional medicine.
+That is not fixing the problem.

 4. You want to actively participate in managing your own health.